CrudeArc/Last-Reviewed/README.md

 # Show Last Review Time Overlay for Anki

-This Anki add-on enhances your study sessions by displaying the last review time of the current card overlaid on the reviewer's window.
-It shows the time in a human-readable format (e.g., '4 days ago'), making it easier to keep track of your review intervals at a glance.
+This Anki add-on displays the last review time of the current card overlaid on the review window.
+It shows the time (e.g., '4 days ago') when it was last reviewed, making it easier to keep track of your review intervals at a glance.

 ## Features